Modernly designed attic bathroom in Dronfield Woodhouse

 An simple way to get an concept of whether your attic can be converted is to see whether any similar homes on your street have had attic conversions.
 If you do find examples, it’s most likely to be a possibility.
 If you can, it’s also worth going one action further and asking to take a look at the loft of anybody in your street that has had it done.

-The minimum height you need for a loft conversion is 2.2 metres, and you can easily determine this yourself.
+The minimum height you need for a loft conversion is 2.2 metres, and you can easily measure this yourself.
 Take a measuring tape and run it from the flooring to the ceiling at the tallest part of the space.
 If it’s 2.2 metres or more, your loft ought to be tall enough to convert.
 Victorian homes tend to be lower than those built from the 1930s onwards, so may not have sufficient headroom height.

 Depending upon when it was built, your home will either have roofing system trusses or rafters.
 By putting your head up into your loft hatch, you should be able to tell immediately what kind of roofing system you have.